seakers/daphne_brain/EOSS/sensitivities/README.md

-# Sensitivity Service
+# Sensitivity Service API

-This service finds sensitive design decisions in the current problem Daphne is evaluating
+This directory contains the Sensitivity Service API

+Detailed instructions on how to call the API and set up the Sensitivity Service will come soon